Anips7/Ml-based-colorization-mode-/README.md

 │   ├── colorization_deploy_v2.prototxt
 │   └── colorization_release_v2.caffemodel
 │
-└── colorize.ipynb     ← main notebook
+└── colorize.ipynb

-🚀 Usage
+🚀 Getting Started
-1️⃣ Install dependencies

-Run inside your environment:
+1. Install Required Packages
 pip install opencv-python numpy

-If using OpenCV with contrib:
+Or, if you use the contrib build:

 pip install opencv-contrib-python

-2️⃣ Open the Jupyter Notebook
+2. Launch the Notebook
 jupyter notebook colorize.ipynb

-3️⃣ Add your grayscale images
+3. Add an Input Image

-Place images inside:
+Place your grayscale images inside:

-/images
+images/

 Example:

 images/input.jpg

-4️⃣ Run the notebook
+4. Run the Notebook

-The notebook will:
+Executing the cells will:

-Load pre-trained model
+Load the model

-Process grayscale image
+Process your image

-Predict colors

-Display original + colorized
+Generate the colorized result

-Save output as:
+Save the final output as:

 images/colorized_image.jpg

-🖼 Example Output
+🖼 Sample Results

+(Add your own before/after images here once you generate them.)

 Original	Colorized

-(Add your own images after running the notebook.)
+input.jpg	colorized_image.jpg

-🤖 Model Details
+🤖 Model Information

-This project uses the Zhang et al. colorization model, trained on ImageNet:
+The model used here is based on the work by:

-Paper: "Colorful Image Colorization" – Richard Zhang et al.
-Model files are provided in the /models folder.
+"Colorful Image Colorization" — Richard Zhang et al. (ECCV 2016) Pre-trained model files are included in the models/ directory.

-🔮 Future Improvements
+🔮 Possible Enhancements

-Add GUI for drag-and-drop colorization
+Add a simple GUI for non-technical users

-Build a web app (Flask / FastAPI)
+Build a small web interface using Flask or FastAPI

-Batch processing for multiple images
+Allow batch processing for multiple images

-Add user-controlled saturation tuning
+Provide controls for color intensity and temperature

-🙌 Author
+🙋 Author

 Anips7
-Passionate about ML, CV & Deep Learning projects.

-⭐ Support

-If you like this project:
+Exploring machine learning, computer vision, and creative AI applications.

-⭐ Star the repository on GitHub
+⭐ Support the Project

-📦 Fork & contribute improvements
-🐛 Report issues
+If this repository helped you, consider giving it a ⭐ on GitHub or contributing improvements.

 📄 License

-This project is open-source under the MIT License.
+Distributed under the MIT License.